happyrabbit/Awesome-Data-Science-Materials/README.md

 This repository contains a summary of some data science materials: papers, useful packages, MOOC, career development info, etc.

+## Data Science Education & Career

+- [Machine Learning Mastery](https://machinelearningmastery.com): Less math and more tutorials with working code.
+- [Deep Learning](https://www.deeplearning.ai/deep-learning-specialization/): Deep Learning Specialization.
+It teaches the most important and foundational principles of Deep Learning
+- [TensorFlow in Practice](https://www.deeplearning.ai/tensorflow-in-practice/): This Specialization will teach you best practices for using TensorFlow.
+It is code heavy but doesn't introduce the theoretical background of the models.
+It is a great companion to Deep Learning Specialization.

 ## Data Science Paper

 - [Practical Data Science for Stats - a PeerJ Collection](https://peerj.com/collections/50-practicaldatascistats): Very interesting and insightful papers on data science practice